qkzk/fm/development.md

 - Removed "terminal" & "terminal flags" from configuration.
 Shell programs are opened in the same window and doesn't require new terminal.
 - Press Shift+V to enter visual selection (directory & tree display modes).
 Flag files by moving up or down.
+- More consistant keybinds : Alt (used to open menus) : Alt+c opens the compression menu, Shift+c opens the config file.

 #### Changelog